jplatte/blog.turbo.fish/content/2021-03-01-proc-macro-simple-derive.md

 ### B. Improving the accessors' return types

-Since what the macro does so far is still very basic, I wanted to show a small thing that makes it a tiny bit more sophisticated: Customizing the output type for the generated getters.
+Since what the macro does so far is still very basic, I wanted to show a small thing that makes it somewhat more sophisticated: Customizing the output types for the generated methods.

 The first very simple "specialization" that I touched on with the `NewsFeedRef` example is references.
-These can be detected reliably:
+These can be checked for easily:

 ```rust
 use syn::{Type, TypeReference};